loopandlearn/news/docs/index.md

 The&nbsp;_<span translate="no">Loop and Learn</span>_&nbsp;team took some of that conversation and summarized it for this edition of the news.
 Thanks to Odd Stoltenberg for permission to paraphrase his words.

-* Do not ignore the importance of quality of life and your psychological state - is important not to get burned out
+* Do not ignore the importance of quality of life and your psychological state - it is important not to get burned out

-* Do not compare your diabetes results with others without considering how their lifestyle and personality may differ from yours, as well as ancillary treatments they may be employing
+* Do not compare your diabetes results with others without considering how their lifestyle and personality may differ from yours, as well as what other treatments they may be using

 * Treatments have to work for you (or your child), and nobody but you can say where that balance should be in life and in diabetes management